chronokun/CkMath/README.md

 CkMath
 ======

-Simple math library with vector, matrix, geometric and trigonometric functions & types intended to for use in developing 3d game engines.
+Simple C++ math library with vector, matrix, geometric and trigonometric functions & types intended to for use in developing 3d game engines.
+Matrices and vectors are column major and functions assume a right handed coordinate system for compatibility with opengl.

 Released as Public Domain.